pulp/pulpproject.org/_posts/2019-09-04-pulp-3-performance-blog.md

 1. Syncing is getting slower with amount of data in the database (see Single sync results - 1st repo sync = 4k seconds, 2nd repo sync = failed to measure, 3rd repo sync = 10k seconds, 4th repo sync = 11k seconds)

-2. Resyncing file repository that was already synced is very expensive (see Single resync - 36k seconds for 100k repo seems too long)
+2. Resyncing file repository that was already synced is very expensive (see Single resync - 36k seconds for 100k repo)